dmf-unicatt/turing-dmf/docker/README.md

 ## 5. Tips and tricks

-1. Protect secret and volume file from accidental deletion by running
+1. Protect accidental deletion of container, secret and volume files by running
 ```
 ./prevent_accidental_deletion.sh
 ```